Emmyhack/solidity-course/README.md

 - **Career Opportunities**: Unlimited in the growing blockchain industry
 - **Return on Investment**: 1000%+ over your career

 **The future of finance is being built on blockchain.
-Join us and help build it! 🌟**
+Join us and help build it!**